cardboard-iguana/cardboard-iguana.com/notes/opsec-in-theory-and-practice.md

 > COVER: Make sure that what people see on the surface doesn't stand out.
 You don't want to be interesting, or worth taking notice of.

-Riffing of the topic of "cover" a bit more...
-You need to make sure that your *environment* is consistent with your cover.
+Riffing of the topic of "cover" a bit more… You need to make sure that your *environment* is consistent with your cover.
 For example, shaving cream containers are sometimes used to smuggle marijuana; most men will only carry one, so having *two* can raise suspicion in a narcotics officer and might trigger a search (though generally only in conjunction with other flags).

 A more general point here is the difference between something that *raises suspicion* in an adversary vs. something that actually *triggers* an action.
 You want to minimize the first where you can, and absolutely avoid the second.